A Japanese steakhouse in Louisiana owed nearly $115,000 after the Department of Labor found minimum wage, record-keeping and overtime violations…

 Keep in mind, too, that these are just the basic federal requirements.
 You may want to check with your state labor and industry associations to see if they have any requirements, as well.

-Need more help meeting record-keeping requirements?
+Need more help making sure you don’t encounter FLSA record-keeping violations?
 Insperity helps companies all over the United States reduce their liability and guides clients in their efforts to stay compliant.
 Get more information here.